cartpauj/mingle-forum/readme.txt

 n/a

 == Changelog ==
+= 1.1.0 =
+* We owe 99% of this one to ddart!!!
+Please send him a donation, http://ddart-bg.com/
+* Massive style changes to default skin (Thanks to ddart)
+* More BBCode options & images (Thanks to ddart)
+* Added smilies to quick reply (Thanks to ddart)
+* Fixed common style problems with many themes (Thanks to ddart)
+* Further SQL injection prevention
+* Some code cleanup
+* Permalink structure does not update on every page load now
+* Fixed SPAM time limit not working for guests
-= 1.0.34 =
+* Updated Bulgarian Translation (Big thanks to DDArt) = 1.0.34 =
 * Added ability to limit SPAM by setting a time interval users must wait between posts
 * Added option to allow users to post replies in locked categories